 This isn’t a foolproof dating guide.
-It’s a lens to understand and empathize with your date - or even yourself - better.
-Dive in, and let’s decode the dance of dating, starting with Type 1, The Perfectionist…
+It’s a lens to better understand and empathize with your date - or even yourself.
+Dive in, and let’s decode the dating dance, starting with Type 1, The Perfectionist…

 Enneagram Type 1: The Perfectionist

 The Perfectionist, with their strong desire for order and rightness, is a meticulous planner.
-They approach their first date with a clear set of expectations, perhaps even an ideal image of how it should go.
-They’re likely to spend a lot of time choosing the perfect location, and their thoughts are focused on making the best impression possible.
-They might feel a mix of excitement and nervousness, the latter stemming from their fear of making a mistake or being imperfect.
-However, their genuine desire to do things right usually wins over any anxious feelings.
+They approach their first date with clear expectations, perhaps even an ideal image of how it should go.
+They’re likely to spend much time choosing the perfect location, focusing on making the best impression possible.
+They might feel excitement and nervousness stemming from their fear of making a mistake or being imperfect.
+However, their genuine desire to do things right usually wins over anxious feelings.

 Red Flags

-If a Perfectionist hears phrases like “I usually wing it” or “I don’t care about rules,” it can be a significant warning sign, as it implies a lack of organization and discipline.
+If a Perfectionist hears phrases like “I usually wing it” or “I don’t care about rules,” it can be a significant warning sign, implying a lack of organization and discipline.
 Type 1s value responsibility and might perceive such an attitude as careless.

 Good Signals